-Note The authentication setting is used only when you publish a workbook to a SharePoint site, and not by the Excel desktop program.
+Note The authentication setting is used only by Excel Services, and not by Excel.

-- Click OK, and then click Finish to close the Data Connection Wizard.
+- Click Finish to close the Data Connection Wizard.

 - Under Select how you want to view this data in your workbook, do one of the following: